Tap on a playful twist in your garden additions with these plants and flowers that look like vaginas!

 Botanical Name: Papaver

-5. Africa Tulip Flower
+5. African Tulip Flower

 Botanical Name: Spathodea campanulata